hridu1999/mesh-file-translator/README.md

-# Mesh File Translator (C++)
+# Mesh File Translator (C)

 ## Overview

-This project implements a mesh file translator in C++ that converts mesh data between different file formats.
+This project implements a mesh file translator in C that converts mesh data between different file formats.
 The goal is to provide a lightweight and efficient tool for reading mesh files, processing their structure, and exporting them into a standardized or alternative format.

 The translator is designed for use in computational geometry, simulations, and preprocessing pipelines where mesh interoperability is required.